What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: GroundingYoutube Benchmark

 \section{GroundingYoutube Benchmark}

-Current downstream datasets either provide spatial \cite{tan2021look,shi2019not}, temporal annotation \cite{Zhukov2019CrossTask,kuehne2019mining,tang2019coin}, or short video clip with spatio-temporal annotation\cite{zhang2020does,chen-etal-2019-weakly}.
+Current downstream datasets either provide spatial~\citep{tan2021look}, or temporal annotation~\citep{kuehne2019mining}, or spatio-temporal annotation~\citep{zhang2020does} but only for short video clips with few frames before and after the action takes place.
 These datasets do not provide the opportunity to evaluate both aspects, spatial and temporal grounding, in an untrimmed long video manner.
-We, therefore, extend one of the current benchmarks, MiningYouTube~\cite{kuehne2019mining}, which already provides dense temporal annotations, and we annotate video clips in the dataset with spatial information.
+We, therefore, extend one of the current benchmarks, MiningYouTube~\citep{kuehne2019mining}, with 250 untrimmed videos with a duration of around 3-5 minutes and an average of 41.6 labeled action instances per video.
+Note that each video contains various classes.
+As the dataset already provides dense temporal annotations, we annotate the respective temporal action segments in the dataset with spatial information.

-Annotating the spatio-temporal extent of actions can be challenging as there is no clear visible outline as in object annotation, nor is there a unique signal to indicate the temporal begin and end points.
-Similarly, grounding systems do not usually produce pixel-exact bounding boxes but rather indicate regions of interest.
-Detector-free spatial grounding models \cite{arbelle2021detector} address this fuzziness by relying on pointing game accuracy, thus only using the center point of the heat map for evaluation.
+Annotating the spatio-temporal extent of actions can be challenging as there is no clear visible outline as, e.g., in object annotation, nor is there a unique signal to indicate the temporal begin and end points.
+Similarly, grounding systems do not produce pixel-exact bounding boxes, but rather indicate regions of interest.
+Detector-free spatial grounding models~\citep{arbelle2021detector} address this fuzziness by relying on pointing game accuracy, thus only using the center point of the heat map for evaluation.
 Lending on this idea, annotators were asked to mark the presumed center point of the action.
 Compared to bounding boxes, center point annotation can be advantageous because annotators are not visually distracted by object outlines, so it is more likely that the most important region will be selected.
-We capture five annotations per frame, resulting in a density-based heat map.
+We capture five annotations per frame, resulting in a density-based heatmap.

-Starting from 5,091 clips showing one of the 512 action classes, we adopt the methodology used for temporal action localization developed in \cite{gu2018ava} and label one frame per second, resulting in $26,987$ frames.
-We annotated all frames with five repeats per image, resulting in $134,935$ point labels in total.
-Each video contains an average of 10 actions.
-Following the previous evaluation setting using bounding boxes \cite{kalogeiton2017action}, we get the union of all annotated points in a single frame with an additional distance for constructing the bounding box.
-We provide more information on the annotation process is available in the supplementary.
+Starting from 5,091 clips showing one of the 512 action classes, we adopt the methodology used for temporal action localization developed in~\citep{gu2018ava} and label one frame per second, resulting in $26,987$ labeled frames.
+We annotated all frames with five repeats per image, resulting in five annotations per frame and $134,935$ point labels in total.
+To evaluate using bounding boxes~\citep{kalogeiton2017action}, we get the union of all annotated points with additional distance to construct the bounding box as shown in Figure \ref{fig:boxes}.
+More information on the annotation process, bounding box derivation, and dataset analysis is provided in the appendix \ref{GroundingYoutube_Annotation}.